-Havasupai is located at the bottom of the Grand Canyon, but not part of the national park.
-To protect their land, the Havasupai tribe put a limit on the number of people that can visit.
+Havasupai is located at the bottom of the Grand Canyon but is not part of the national park.
+To protect their land, the Havasupai tribe limited the number of people that could visit.

 Supai village is in the Havasupai Indian Reservation and has a small population.
 You can only access Supai by foot, horse, or helicopter.
 Supai is eight miles from the Hualapai Hilltop through the Hualapai Canyon.
 There is also about a 2,004-foot change in elevation as you descend.

-The beautiful color that comes from the waterfall is the high calcium carbonate is what creates that blue-green color.
-While Havasu Falls is the widely known falls, there are three other main falls including: Navajo Falls, Mooney Falls, and Beaver Falls.
+The beautiful color of the waterfall is the high calcium carbonate which creates that blue-green color.
+While Havasu Falls is the widely known fall, there are three other central falls, including Navajo Falls, Mooney Falls, and Beaver Falls.

-Havasu Falls is located about 1.8 miles from the Supai village.
+Havasu Falls is located about 1.8 miles from Supai village.

-It is not an easy task to visit Havasupai, where you must go to visit Havasu Falls.
-Below is list of things to know before visiting.
+It is not an easy task to visit Havasupai, where you must visit Havasu Falls.
+Below is a list of things to know before visiting.

 1. You need a permit to visit Havasupai.
-Permits open February 1st at 8:00 AM (Arizona time) and are a first come first serve basis.
-This will secure your campground reservation for the time you want to go.
+Permits open February 1 at 8:00 AM (Arizona time) and are given on a first-come, first-serve basis.
+The permit will secure your campground reservation for the time you want to go.

 2. You must stay a minimum of 3 nights/4 days in Havasupai.
 Meaning you cannot hike in and out in 1 day.

 3. You can only reach Supai Village by foot, horse, or helicopter.
 (Helicopters are not a reliable transport option for getting to the village).
-More often or not then, the only way to reach is to make the 10-mile trek in and out.
+More often or not, the only way to reach it is to make the 10-mile trek in and out.

-4. The two places to stay are camping at the Havasupai Campgrounds or at the Havasupai Lodge.
-The campgrounds are about along Havasu Creek and allow up to 350 people per night (one thing to note is that there are no assigned sites, so you can set up where you want).
-You must make reservations in advance if you want to stay at the lodge, and it is in the Supai village which is 1.8 miles from Havasu Falls.
+4. The two places to stay are camping at the Havasupai Campgrounds or the Havasupai Lodge.
+The campgrounds are along Havasu Creek and allow up to 350 people per night (one thing to note is that there are no assigned sites, so you can set up where you want).
+You must make reservations in advance if you want to stay at the lodge in the Supai village, which is 1.8 miles from Havasu Falls.

-5. The campgrounds are open February 1 – November 30.
+5. The campgrounds are open from February 1 – November 30.